What Is An SEO Proposal and How to Use It to Convert Clients?

 This step of the SEO proposal will tell your client that you’ve taken the time to learn more about their website and their current SEO performance so that you can discover their biggest problems and offer them a solution.

-For example, include their keyword rankings and their website’s Side Audit.
+For example, include their keyword rankings and their website’s Side Audit - done with Ahrefs, or SEMrush.
 Show them their website’s current ranking and the search volume, as well as the keyword list you plan to target.

 Mention what they are missing out on and what are their mistakes, as well as the steps you are planning to take in order to fix them.